lizmorgan12/WomenConnect/WomenConnect.md

 - Key selling points on why someone should attend
 - Special instructions (i.e, parking, directions)

-After your invitation is created, please request the list of potential attendees and contact information from your TA partner.
+After your invitation is created, please request the list of potential attendees and contact information from your recruiting partner.

 Invitations should be sent out 4 weeks prior to the event.